Origins of the UV/X-ray Relation in Arakelian 120: Light curves of the components

 \section{Light curves of the components}

-The spectral index of the hard X-rays clearly varies with flux, softening as the source brightens, but peaking always at high energies, above $50$~keV.
+The spectral index of the hard X-rays clearly varies with flux, softening as the source brightens (L18), but peaking always at high energies, above $50$~keV.
 Thus the bolometric hard X-ray coronal flux varies by less than the $1-10$~keV flux.
 We reconstruct the bolometric hard X-ray variability by using the observed spectral pivoting between the 2013 and 2014 spectra, and interpolating between them, assuming that there is a one-to-one relation between $1-10$~keV flux and spectral index (as is generally seen: \citealt{LZPS20}), and assuming that the electron temperature stays constant at $100$~keV.

 The top panel of Fig~\ref{fig:lightcurves_with_component_curves} shows the observed mean normalised $1-10$~keV lightcurve (cyan crosses) together with the inferred mean normalised bolometric variability (dark blue dashed).
 The two are extremely similar, as this correction is only of order $10\%$.
-We also use the inferred index and normalisation to extrapolate the hot corona spectrum down, and subtract this from the observed $0.3-1$~keV flux so as to separate the variability of the soft X-ray excess component from the underlying variability of the hot corona.
+We also use the inferred index and normalisation to extrapolate the hot corona spectrum down, and find that the hot Compton component produces $63\%$ of the flux in the soft X-ray band.
+We subtract the hard variability, scaled by this proportion, from the observed $0.3-1$~keV flux so as to separate the variability of the soft X-ray excess component from the underlying variability of the hot corona.
 This correction has a larger effect.
 The light green crosses in the middle panel of Fig~\ref{fig:lightcurves_with_component_curves} show the normalised total $0.3-1$~keV lightcurve which includes both the hot corona variability and the soft excess, while the dark green shows the new estimate of the variability of the soft X-ray excess alone.
 This now has noticeably more variability, increasing the tension noted earlier.
 There must be intrinsic variability in the soft X-ray excess on these timescales, as is seen even more clearly by comparing the two soft X-ray components in the SED fitting in Section~\ref{SED fitting} (see also Fig.~$1$ in \citealt{PRM18}), where the total luminosity of the warm Comptonised component changes by a factor of $2.2$ between 2014 and 2013, while that of the hot Comptonisation changes by only a factor $1.7$.
-The modelled change in warm Comptonisation cannot therefore be driven by reprocessing of the hot component in a constant geometry.
+The modelled change in warm Comptonisation normalisation cannot therefore be driven by reprocessing of the hot component in a constant geometry.

 We use the mean of the inferred bolometric hard X-ray variability to derive the mean hard X-ray Compton component in Fig.~\ref{fig:SEDs_with_data}.
 We then compute the variable reprocessing resulting from this component as it illuminates the warm Compton region and outer standard disc, assuming that these are intrinsically constant.
 To do this, we closely follow the timing simulation procedure of MD20, whereby the seed photon temperature at each disc annulus is modulated according to the reprocessed flux variations as